 - Bake in the preheated oven for 17-20 minutes.
 An inserted toothpick will come out clean.

-- Cool in pan 10 minutes.
+- Cool in the muffin pan 10 minutes.

 Nutrition Information: